-This campaign targets recreational gamblers, aged 18 to 44 years, with a focus on Māori and Pasifika, who are disproportionately represented in terms of gambling harm, being 3.1 and 2.6 (respectively) times more likely to face problems than other audiences.
+This Safer Gambling Aotearoa campaign targets recreational gamblers, aged 18 to 44 years.
+The focus was on Māori and Pasifika.
+Who are disproportionately represented in terms of gambling harm, being 3.1 and 2.6 (respectively) times more likely to face problems than other audiences.

 The challenge was highlighting the risks of “Pokies” to this recreational audience who likely won’t yet feel they have any gambling problems.

-We decided to utilise our gamblers own belief in "signs" to help them identify when their gambling is moving from fun to becoming a problem.
-We would do this by introducing the idea that there were signs, then helping them identify what their own signs were before meeting them at key "moments of truth" to remind them to be mindful.
+We decided to utilise our gamblers own belief in "signs" to help them identify when their gambling is moving from fun, to becoming a problem.
+We introduced the idea that there were signs. we then helped them identify what their own signs were before meeting them at key "moments of truth" to remind them to be mindful.

-The strategy came to life in the campaign strapline, ‘watch out for the warning signs’ but what made it special is how the warning signs were delivered.
+The strategy came to life in the campaign strapline, ‘watch out for the warning signs’.
+What made it special is how the warning signs were delivered.

 We’re conscious that talking down to people to drive behaviour change doesn’t work.
-We need narratives that invite people in, not push them away, but we also need to strike a balance with being direct and highlighting the problem.
+We need narratives that invite people in, not push them away.
+We also need to strike a balance with being direct and highlighting the problem.

 That’s how Nan arrived.
-She’s a universal truth, a figure that many of us will recognise whatever our background, but has a particular resonance in Māori and Pacific communities.
+She’s a universal truth.
+A figure that many of us will recognise, whatever our background.
+A figure that has a particular resonance in Māori and Pacific communities.

 Nan represents a connection to our tūpuna, and mana tuku iho, the mana we inherit from our ancestors.
-Together with her song (Hearea Mai - Everything is Ka Pai) they created a vehicle to deliver a direct message in a positive way that encapsulates the following values:
+Together with her song (Hearea Mai - Everything is Ka Pai) they created a vehicle to deliver a direct message in a positive way.
+This encapsulates the following values:

 - Empathy and manaakitanga